eaceto/react-native-youtube-player/README.md

 2. Go to `node_modules` ➜ `react-native-youtube-player` ➜ `ios` ➜ select `RNYoutubePlayer.xcodeproj`
 3. Add `RNYoutubePlayer.a` to `Build Phases -> Link Binary With Libraries`
 4. For iOS verify your ATS configuration
+5. Drag and Drop "YTPlayerView-iframe-player.html" and "YoutubePlayerViewController.xib" to your main project (in Xcode).
+Copy those files.
+You can customize the XIB file in order to localize for example.
-5. Compile and have fun
+6. Compile and have fun

 #### Android
 1. Add the following lines to `android/settings.gradle`: